-How little that which thou deniest me is;

-It suck'd me first, and now sucks thee,

-And in this flea our two bloods mingled be.

-Thou know'st that this cannot be said 5

-A sin, nor shame, nor loss of maidenhead;

-Yet this enjoys before it woo,

-And pamper'd swells with one blood made of two;

-And this, alas! is more than we would do.

-O stay, three lives in one flea spare,

-Where we almost, yea, more than married are.

-This flea is you and I, and this

-And cloister'd in these living walls of jet.
+How little that which thou deniest me is; It suck'd me first, and now sucks thee, And in this flea our two bloods mingled be.
+Thou know'st that this cannot be said 5 A sin, nor shame, nor loss of maidenhead; Yet this enjoys before it woo, And pamper'd swells with one blood made of two; And this, alas! is more than we would do.
+O stay, three lives in one flea spare, 10 Where we almost, yea, more than married are.
+This flea is you and I, and this Our marriage bed, and marriage temple is.
+Though parents grudge, and you, we're met, And cloister'd in these living walls of jet.
+15

-Though use make you apt to kill me, Let not to that self-murder added be,
+Though use make you apt to kill me, Let not to that self-murder added be, And sacrilege, three sins in killing three.